Uberi/speech_recognition/reference/library-reference.rst

 Returns the most likely transcription if ``show_all`` is false (the default).
 Otherwise, returns the `raw API response <https://api.ai/docs/reference/#a-namepost-multipost-query-multipart>`__ as a JSON dictionary.

 Raises a ``speech_recognition.UnknownValueError`` exception if the speech is unintelligible.
-Raises a ``speech_recognition.RequestError`` exception if the key isn't valid, the quota for the key is maxed out, or there is no internet connection.
+Raises a ``speech_recognition.RequestError`` exception if the speech recognition operation failed, if the key isn't valid, or if there is no internet connection.

 ``recognizer_instance.recognize_ibm(audio_data, username, password, language = "en-US", show_all = False)``
 -----------------------------------------------------------------------------------------------------------

-Performs speech recognition on ``audio_data`` (an ``AudioData`` instance), using the IBM Speech To Text API.
+Performs speech recognition on ``audio_data`` (an ``AudioData`` instance), using the IBM Speech to Text API.

 The IBM Speech to Text username and password are specified by ``username`` and ``password``, respectively.
 Unfortunately, these are not available without `signing up for an account <https://console.ng.bluemix.net/registration/>`__.
 Once logged into the Bluemix console, follow the instructions for `creating an IBM Watson service instance <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/gs-credentials.shtml>`__, where the Watson service is "Speech To Text".
-IBM Speech To Text usernames are strings of the form XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, while passwords are mixed-case alphanumeric strings.
+IBM Speech to Text usernames are strings of the form XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, while passwords are mixed-case alphanumeric strings.

 The recognition language is determined by ``language``, an IETF language tag with a dialect like ``"en-US"`` or ``"es-ES"``, defaulting to US English.
 The supported languages are listed under the ``model`` parameter of the `audio recognition API documentation <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text/api/v1/#recognize_audio_sessionless12>`__.

 Returns the most likely transcription if ``show_all`` is false (the default).
 Otherwise, returns the `raw API response <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text/api/v1/#recognize_audio_sessionless12>`__ as a JSON dictionary.

 Raises a ``speech_recognition.UnknownValueError`` exception if the speech is unintelligible.
-Raises a ``speech_recognition.RequestError`` exception if an error occurred, such as an invalid key, or a broken internet connection.
+Raises a ``speech_recognition.RequestError`` exception if the speech recognition operation failed, if the key isn't valid, or if there is no internet connection.

 ``AudioSource``
 ---------------